Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

 Realty Income Corp Appoints Kim Hourihan to Board

-Realty Income Corporation (NYSE: O) has announced the appointment of Kim Hourihan to its board of directors.
-Hourihan currently serves as the Managing Director and Global Head of Strategy at Invesco Real Estate, which manages $90.1 billion of assets in the U.S., Europe, and Asia.
-She brings with her a wealth of experience from her previous roles at CBRE Investment Management, where she oversaw fund strategy and performance for both U.S.-based and international funds during her 17-year tenure.
+Realty Income Corporation (NYSE: O) has appointed Kim Hourihan to its board of directors.
+Hourihan currently serves as the managing director and global head of strategy at Invesco Real Estate, managing $90.1 billion of assets in the U.S., Europe, and Asia.
+Previously, she held various chief investment officer roles with CBRE Investment Management, which has $155.3 billion of assets under management and operations in 20 countries worldwide.
+During her 17-year tenure at CBRE Investment Management, Hourihan oversaw fund strategy and performance for both U.S.-based and international funds.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.